tomMckechnie-90/Man-Cave---Breaking-the-stigma/README.md

 ### Frameworks, Libraries & Programs Used

-Add any frameworks, libraries or programs used while creating your project.

-Make sure to include things like git, GitHub, the program used to make your wireframes, any programs used to compress your images, did you use a CSS framework like Bootstrap?
-If so add it here (add the version used).

-A great tip for this section is to include them as you use them, that way you won't forget what you ended up using when you get to the end of your project.

 * Balsamiq - To create the wireframes
 * Git - For version control
 * Github - To save and store my project
-* Bootstrap 5.3 - The framework for my project, this was used for my header, the modal and the cards.
+* Bootstrap 5.3 - The framework for my project, this was used for my header, the carousel and the cards.
+* Google Fonts - For importing the font used in my project
+* Font Awesome - For the icons for my social media links

-## Deployment & Local Development
+## Deployment

-👩🏻‍💻 View an example of a completed Deployment & Local Development section [here](https://github.com/)
+👩🏻‍💻 View my deployed page [here](https://tommckechnie-90.github.io/Man-Cave-Breaking-the-stigma/)

 ### Deployment